pnnl/DataFlowDrs/README.md

 **Repository**: https://github.com/candiceT233/linux_resource_detect

-The Storage Resource Explorer is a set of shell scripts designed to find resource in Linux using shell scripts.
+The Storage Resource Explorer is a set of shell scripts designed to find resources in Linux using shell scripts.

 #### Usage Examples